theupdateframework/tuf-on-ci/docs/DEVELOPMENT.md

 cd tuf-on-ci
 # Create virtual environment and install the signing and repository tools as well as dev tools
 uv sync --frozen
-# Enter environment
-source .venv/bin/activate
 ```

-At this point `tuf-on-ci-sign` and other commands are available from the editable install (source code).
+At this point `tuf-on-ci-sign` and other commands are available in the virtual environment that can be accessed with `source .venv/bin/activate`.

 ### Running tests and linters